top of page

 bioImg.jpg

-At the age of 10, Apolas Lermi migrated to Istanbul, but his connection to his homeland never waned.
-Istanbul, being a cosmopolitan city that attracts people from diverse backgrounds, played a significant role in Apolas Lermi's musical journey.
-He embarked on his musical path by playing the bağlama, a plucked string folk instrument, and subsequently explored classical guitar, electric guitar, and the kemençe, also known as the Pontic Lyra, a bowed string instrument.
-Through his musical pursuits, he had the opportunity to collaborate with various artists from spectacular cultures and accompanied them on stage with his instruments.
-His musical development led him to delve deeper into his cultural roots, where he discovered the musical and linguistic richness of the Black Sea Region, inspiring him with new artistic ideas.
+Apolas Lermi was born in the Tonya district of Trabzon, where he spent his childhood.
+At the age of 10, he migrated to Istanbul with his family, but his ties with his hometown never severed.
+Istanbul's cosmopolitan nature and its accommodation of people from different cultures played an important role in Apolas Lermi's musical journey.
+He began this journey by learning the bağlama.
+Subsequently, he took an interest in the classical guitar, electric guitar, and kemençe.
+Through his musical pursuits, he had the opportunity to collaborate with many artists from magnificent cultures, accompanying them on various stages.
+His musical development led him to delve into the depths of his own culture.
+Over time, he discovered the musical and linguistic richness of the Black Sea Region, which became a source of inspiration for his new artistic ideas.

-In 2011, Apolas Lermi released his debut album titled "Kalandar," which features songs in the endangered Pontic Greek language.
-This album represents a pioneering musical work for Pontic Greek in Turkey.
-The term "Kalandar" refers to the first day of the regional cultural calendar and is celebrated with traditional entertainments on January 13-14.
-The word "Kalandar" is synonymous with the English term "calendar," the Italian term "calendario," the Spanish term "calendario," and the French term "calendrier".
+In 2011, Apolas Lermi released his first album, "Kalandar," which included songs in the endangered Black Sea Greek (Romeika, Pontic) language.
+In this regard, the album represented a pioneering approach in Turkey.
+The term "Kalandar" refers to the first day of the local cultural calendar and is celebrated with various traditional festivities on January 13-14.
+The word "Kalandar" is synonymous with the terms "calendar" in English, "calendario" in Italian, "calendria" in Spanish, and "calendrier" in French.

 Bio